-The per capita income in Stateline in 2010 was $19,945, which is lower middle income relative to Nevada and the nation.
-This equates to an annual income of $79,780 for a family of four.
+The per capita income in Stateline in 2010 was $19,744, which is low income relative to Nevada, and lower middle income relative to the rest of the US.
+This equates to an annual income of $78,976 for a family of four.

 Stateline is an extremely ethnically-diverse town.
 The people who call Stateline home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stateline residents report their race to be White, followed by Black or African-American.
 Stateline also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 39.05% of the town’s residents.
-Important ancestries of people in Stateline include Italian, English, African, and Irish.
+People of Hispanic or Latino origin account for 34.72% of the town’s residents.
+Important ancestries of people in Stateline include Italian, English, Irish, and African.